How to install the iOS 14 beta on your iPhone right now

 - Tap “Allow” in the pop-up window to confirm you want to download the profile.

-- Once the profile is downloaded you’ll see a pop-up message confirming this.
+- Once the profile is downloaded, you’ll see a pop-up message confirming this.
 Tap “Close” on that message.

 - Now you need to go to your Settings app on your iPhone.